Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-22-Feature-Engineering-article.md

 Lets say, we have a data for all the general practitioners operating in United States.
 In an ideal case scenario, 1 doctor would be operating in only 1 state or max 2.
 This would be general trend for most of the providers.

-A higher Entropy of Doctor Name over State means that a certain doctor is operating in a large # of states of US which is not really possible for a general practitioner right!!!.
+A higher Entropy of Doctor Name over State means that a certain doctor is operating in a large # of states of US which is not really possible for a general practitioner right!.

 #### Missing Value Imputation
 It is generally recommended to impute missing values with the overall median value for the month.
 Generally, it is 0 value or a value very close to 0.
 So, its also safe to impute it with 0 value